| |

 you don't know how and where your gun is shooting

 you are going to miss or cripple a bird.
+Don't get skylined going to

 a roosted bird.
 Here in Eastern Kentucky, I